-Topic CS Policy Consideration YES NO Required Description opportunity to review during design.
+Торіс CS Policy Consideration YES NO Required Description vehicles will reduce LTS and improve bicycle safety.
+4. Transit Coordination A. Are there existing public transit facilities (stop or station) in the project area?
+AC Transit Route 34 and 35 will be affected B. Have all potentially affected transit agencies had the opportunity to review this project?
+See Email .
+Coordination with AC Transit was performed early in the design phase.
 C. Is there a MTC Mobility Hub within the project area?
-There is one mobility hub at Bayfair BART Station adjacent to the project area.
-5. Design Does the project meet professional design standards or guidelines appropriate for bicycle and/or pedestrian facilities?
-NACTO Urban Design Guidance for Selecting All Ages & Abilities Bikeway recommended a Class IV bikeway based on the existing ADT and 85 th percentile speed of the Project corridor.
-6. Equity Will Project improve active transportation in an Equity Priority Community (EPC)?
-Yes Please list EPC (s) affected.
-Census Tract 433000 7.
+If yes, please describe outreach to mobility providers, and Project's Hub-supportive elements, found in MTC's Mobility Hub Implementation Playbook 5.
+Design Does the project meet professional design standards or guidelines appropriate for bicycle and/or pedestrian facilities?
+Bicycle facilities meet NACTO's Urban Design for Selecting All Ages and Abilities Bikeway design guidelines and pedestrian facilities meet PROWAG design guidelines 6.
+Equity Will Project improve active transportation in an Equity Priority Community (EPC)?
+NO 7.
 BPAC Review Has a local (city or county) Bicycle and Pedestrian Advisory Commission (BPAC) reviewed this checklist.
 The CS Checklist MTC review will begin once the BPAC meeting has occurred.
-San Leandro BPAC will review and comment on the checklist on April 30, 2025.
+San Leandro BPAC will review the checklist at the next meeting on April 30, 2025.
 Summary notes will be provided.

-Statement of Compliance YES The proposed Project complies with California Complete Street Act of 2008 (Gov. Code Sections 65040.2 and 65302, MTC Complete Streets Policy (Reso.
+The proposed Project complies with California Complete Street Act of 2008 (Gov. Code Sections 65040.2 and 65302, MTC Complete Streets Policy (Reso.
 4493), and locally adopted Complete Streets resolutions (adopted as OBAG 2 (Reso.
-4202) requirement, Resolution 4202).
+4202) requirement, Resolution 4202).Image: Complete Streets Complete Streets